Connecticut CAM Reconciliation Compliance Guide for Landlords

 Connecticut CAM Context

-Connecticut has among the highest effective property tax rates in the US, with mill rates varying significantly by municipality.
-Stamford and Hartford are primary commercial markets.
-Property revaluations occur every 5 years by statute.
+Connecticut has some of the highest effective property tax rates in the US.
+Mill rates vary widely by municipality.
+Stamford and Hartford are the primary commercial markets.
+State law requires property revaluations every 5 years.

 Validate Your Connecticut Reconciliations